 Because of the significance of some of these changes, the tag for the tagged hashes in BIP340 is changed, ensuring that any code written for the earlier drafts will generate signatures that fail validation under the proposed revisions.
 Wuille requests community feedback on the changes.

 ● Improving feature negotiation between full nodes at startup: Suhas Daftuar requested feedback on a proposal to insert a message into the sequence used by nodes to open a connection with a new peer.
 The new message would make it easier for a node to negotiate what features it wants to receive from its peer.
-A challenge here is that previous versions of Bitcoin Core would terminate a new connection if certain messages didn’t appear in a particular order—and it’s into this strict sequence that Daftuar wants to insert a new message.
 The proposal does increment the P2P protocol version to provide backwards compatibility, but Daftuar is seeking feedback from maintainers of full nodes about whether the insertion of negotiation messages would cause any problems.
 If you’re aware of any problems, please reply to the thread.

 ● Proposal to standardize an exfiltration resistant nonce protocol: Stepan Snigirev started a discussion on the Bitcoin-Dev mailing list about standardizing a protocol that prevents hardware wallets from using biased nonces to leak users’ private keys.
 One previously proposed mechanism for defending against this attack would be to use the sign to contract protocol to verify that the signature commits to randomness selected by the hardware wallet’s host computer or mobile device.
 Developers of libsecp256k1 have already been working on an API to both enable generic sign to contract and build an exfiltration resistant nonce capability on top of it.
 Snigirev’s email describes the currently preferred protocol and how it can be extended to multiple computers and Partially Signed Bitcoin Transactions (PSBTs).